INFORMATION FOR AUTHORS

 |James E. West|

-Submission of a paper to Fundamenta Mathematicae implies that the work described therein has not been published before (except in the form of an abstract), that it is not under consideration for publication elsewhere, and that it will not be submitted elsewhere unless it has been rejected by the editors of Fundamenta Mathematicae.
+Submission of a paper to Fundamenta Mathematicae implies that the work described therein has not been published before (except in the form of a preprint), that it is not under consideration for publication elsewhere, and that it will not be submitted elsewhere unless it has been rejected by the editors of Fundamenta Mathematicae.
 On the proof stage, the author will be asked to sign the copyright transfer agreement.

 The publisher strongly encourages preparing the manuscript in any version of TeX.
 Manuscripts should be submitted electronically, by sending a PDF file and TeX file.